 Abraham and Sarah’s flaws continue to show themselves.
 Rather than trusting God to provide, Sarah finds her own way of making sure they have a child.
 She decides what is good for herself.
 Abraham, like Adam before him, does not challenge his wife’s suggestion but goes along with it.

-But what we see is that God is willing to use flawed people.
-We also see that he cares about the oppressed.
-He sees her struggle and promises her that her son, Ishmael, will grow into a great nation, to the point where she is able to say “Truly here I have seen him who looks after me” (Genesis 16:13).
+But while God is willing to use flawed people, we also see that he cares about the oppressed.
+He sees Hagars struggle and promises her that her son, Ishmael, will grow into a great nation, to the point where she is able to say “Truly here I have seen him who looks after me” (Genesis 16:13).

 What’s happening here is really clever.
 If we think back to the flood, the sign of God’s covenant to Noah was a rainbow.
 This was so whenever it rained, and the people began to fear that God was flooding them again, a rainbow would appear with the rain to remind them they can trust God.